reidwmulkey/noncis/README.md

 # Noncis

-This is a Redis adaptor for syncronizing nonces across nodeJS instances based on user IP.
+This is a Redis adapter for syncronizing nonces across nodeJS instances based on user IP.

 Install
 -----------------